ppy/osu-wiki/news/2019-02-22-acknowledging-community-contributors.md

 In a first for many years, we are proud to announce the latest set of community contributors in what is the largest number of additions made since the initiative started back in 2014.

-Please note however - this list is by no means exhaustive, and only represents the acknowledgement of continued, consistent contribution across a long period of time as observed and noted by the osu!team.
+Please note, however: this list is by no means exhaustive, and only represents the acknowledgement of continued, consistent contribution across a long period of time as observed and noted by the osu!team.

 ## Community